 Conditions You Could be Experiencing

 There are several conditions you could be experiencing if your shortness of breath is accompanied by any of these three symptoms.
 Their severity can range from a moderate to high threat.
-In the heat of the moment, it should never be considered a waste of time to get to the emergency room for any of these conditions.
+In the heat of the moment, getting to the emergency room for any of these conditions should never be considered a waste of time.
+It's better to stay on the safe side.

 Experiencing moments of high stress is normal.
-Anxiety disorders are characterized by episodes of intense fear, worry and sheer panic that can be crippling.
-They may seem out of proportion to the situation at hand, they can be triggered by any situation and can be experienced by anyone.
+Anxiety disorders are characterized by episodes of intense fear, worry, and sheer panic that can be crippling.
+They may seem out of proportion to the situation at hand, but any situation can trigger them and can be experienced by anyone.

-If you can feel it in your chest when you’ve overexert yourself, it could very well be angina.
-You get a squeezing or tightening pain in your chest, or it can be dull like indigestion.
-An episode doesn’t last long, and is usually better with rest.
+If you can feel it in your chest when you’ve overexerted yourself, it could very well be angina.
+You get a squeezing or tightening pain in your chest, which can be dull like indigestion.
+An episode doesn’t last long and is usually better with rest.
 But as a symptom of coronary artery disease, it needs to be diagnosed and treated by your physician.

 Everyone experiences the early warning signs of a heart attack differently.
 You experience pain in varying degrees, or you may experience cardiac arrest as a first symptom.
 The key is to trust your body.
 While you can express your pain or discomfort, make someone aware then call 911.